DataDog/integrations-core/openai/README.md

 <!-- xxz tabs xxx -->
 <!-- xxx tab "API Key" xxx -->

+**Note**: This setup method will only collect  `openai.api.usage.*` metrics.
+To collect all metrics provided by this integration, also follow the APM setup instructions.

 ### Installation

 1. Login to your [OpenAI Account][10].